 Stephen Briggs (ESA) raised the question of whether CEOS should support this activity via a formal team, led by CSIRO, and this was agreed.

 Stephen noted that in the short term, between now and Plenary, a small group exercise was needed to review the GEO Work Programme to ensure space agency contributions are properly reflected, and to ensure that where the Programme references the SDGs, they are correctly reflected.
 He noted that this is not likely a big job as there are only 50 SDGs activities, and only half involve space data.
-He called for volunteers for the team (to be led by CSIRO), and Marc Paganni (ESA), Kerry Sawyer (NOAA), Jonathon Ross (GA), Erik Wood (USGS), Flora Kablat (CSIRO), Chu Ishida (JAXA), and Ivan Petiteville (ESA) were identified.
+He called for volunteers for the team (to be led by CSIRO), and Marc Paganini (ESA), Kerry Sawyer (NOAA), Jonathon Ross (GA), Erik Wood (USGS), Flora Kablat (CSIRO), Chu Ishida (JAXA), and Ivan Petiteville (ESA) were identified.
 This team is a short term measure to be concluded before Plenary.